 1. To Make Progress Toward an Early Spend Bonus

-This is the most common reason tenants pay rent by credit card.
+Reaching an early spend bonus threshold is the most common reason tenants pay rent by credit card.
 It’s also, by far, the most cost-effective, offering the greatest likelihood of coming out ahead after accounting for processing fees.

-If your rent is $1,000 per month, three months’ rent gets you three-quarters of the way to the bonus requirement before you spend another dime.
+If your rent is $1,000 per month, three months’ rent gets you three-quarters of the way to the bonus spending requirement before you spend another dime.
 (You’ll need to initiate your third rent payment early to be sure it clears by the end of the bonus window.)

 Even if your rent is only $500 per month — lucky you — three months is enough to get you more than one-third of the way to the bonus spend.
 And if you live in a pricey coastal city such as New York City, three months’ rent will easily get you over the sign-up bonus hurdle.

 Processing fees will eat into your haul.
 For example, a 3% surcharge on a $1,000 rent payment is $30, or $90 for three months.
 But even so, assuming you redeem your entire Sapphire Preferred bonus for travel, you’ll net $660.

 Beyond the typical sign-up bonus window of two to four months after account opening, some cards offer recurring opportunities to earn bonus points.
 These opportunities typically require hefty spending over a calendar year or cardmember anniversary year (the 12-month period beginning with the account opening date).